Transparency and Policymaking with Endogenous Information Provision: Nontransparency of Decision Consequences

-\cref{prop TC} and \cref{prop TC 2} together highlight the conflict between the transparency of the lobbyist's intent and the transparency on consequences.
-Indeed, the transparency of the lobbyist's intent crowds out any potential positive effect to the transparency on consequences, as the transparency on consequences can be beneficial only when the lobbyist's preference is not revealed.
-When the preference is publicly known, the transparency on consequences hurts the welfare by discouraging the provision of information.
+\cref{prop TC} and \cref{prop TC 2} demonstrate the conflict between the transparency of the lobbyist's preference and the transparency of decision consequences.
+In particular, the transparency of the lobbyist's preference distorts the effect of revealing the decision consequence.
+In this sense, the finding cautions against disclosing lobbyists' preferences.
+However, because \cref{prop LG comparative} can be adapted to the setup with nontransparent consequences, we can conclude from \cref{prop LG comparative} and \cref{prop TC} that the public's welfare is maximized by revealing the lobbyist's preference and hiding the decision consequence.